chimenkamp/YAPNE-Yet-Another-Petri-Net-Editor/docs/user_manual.md

 ### 3.5 Soundness Checker

 YAPNE includes a data-aware soundness checker to verify the correctness of your DPN models.
-It is inspired on the algorithm described in "Verification of data-aware process models: Checking soundness of data Petri nets" by Suvorov & Lomazova.

 #### 3.5.1 The Verification Process
 When you run the "Soundness Verification" from the "Model" tab, the tool performs a systematic check of your model's properties through **state-space exploration**.